-Mark Rowley who is the National Lead for Counter-Terrorism Policing, and the Assistant Commissioner of the Metropolitan Police visited King Edwards VI Handsworth Grammar School for Boys on 12th January 2018, for the first time in over thirty years.
+Mark Rowley who is the National Lead for Counter-Terrorism Policing, and the Assistant Commissioner of the Metropolitan Police visited King Edward VI Handsworth Grammar School for Boys on 12th January 2018, for the first time in over thirty years.
 Mark was a pupil at the school between 1976 and 1983, before going off to study at the University of Cambridge.

 He returned to the West Midlands in 1987 where he began a very successful police career, which has involved uniformed policing and detective work.
 He rose to become the Chief Constable of the Surrey Force before his present role and is now the country’s second most senior Police officer.